The COVID-19 Autumn booster programme has now ended.

 You should not attend a vaccine appointment if you're:

-- waiting for a COVID-19 PCR test
+- isolating after a positive COVID-19 test

 - unsure if you're fit and well